Preamble

 This tells a couple of important things.
 We’ll get to branches later, but importantly, the status message tells us the repo has no commits yet.
 Let’s remedy that!

-Terminology alert! “commit”: a discrete change to your repository.
+Commit A discrete change to your repository.
 Each commit is a snapshot of the repository.
-Commits are a two-step process: 1.
-Add files to staging area.
-(Or, prepare your snapshot.)
-2. Commit!
-(Take a photo!) {: .notice–info}
+Commits are a two-step process:

 To add files to the staging area, we can use add: